neverRare/stringed/README.md

 "slice error"["10":"0"]
 Error: Lower bound is larger than upper bound

-"equal" = "equal"
+"equal"="equal"
 "true"

-"not equal" = "not really equal"
+"not equal"="not really equal"
 "false"

 #"length"